Route 471 (Israel): Controversies

 Route 471 was originally planned to fully open in 2003, together with the central section of Highway 6.
 However, only the first two sections opened in 2002, and although most of the work on the western section was completed by 2005, it remained closed until late 2007.
-The completed section was unofficially used as a makeshift roller skating course, thanks to the wide and leveled roadbed.
+Thanks to the wide and levelled roadbed, the section was unofficially used as a makeshift roller skating course.
 The gap caused severe traffic problems in the area, as drivers who wished to bypass the missing section used residential streets in Gat Rimon, Ganei Tikva and Kiryat Ono.
-To prevent drivers from using this route, some of the turns at Gat Rimon Intersection remained closed until the western section opened.
+To prevent drivers from using this route, some of the turns at the Gat Rimon Intersection remained closed until the western section opened.

 The Kiryat Ono municipality was concerned about noise and air pollution from the new expressway.
-To address this, the expressway was built in a trench, acoustic walls were erected and some of the route adjacent to Kiryat Ono was built in a tunnel.
+To address this, the expressway was built in a trench, acoustic walls were erected, and some of the route adjacent to Kiryat Ono was built in a tunnel.
 The municipality was also concerned that the opening of a new entrance to Petah Tikva would cause the city's main street, Levi Eshkol Street, to turn into a bypass for the congested Geha Highway.
-The municipality instead proposed the construction of a western bypass of Kiryat Ono prior to the opening of the connection to Petah Tikva.
+The municipality instead proposed the construction of a western bypass of Kiryat Ono before the opening of the connection to Petah Tikva.
 Even after the expressway fully opened, the municipality blocked the connection to Petah Tikva using concrete barriers and sand piles for several weeks.

-Another delay was the public opposition from the residents of Gat Rimon neighborhood in Petah Tikva.
-The neighborhood was to be demolished to make way for the Gat Rimon Interchange, however, the National Roads Authority failed to reach a compensation agreement with the residents.
+Another delay was the public opposition from the residents of the Gat Rimon neighbourhood in Petah Tikva.
+It was to be demolished to make way for the Gat Rimon Interchange.
+However, the National Roads Authority failed to reach a compensation agreement with the residents.
 The matter went to court, and the Ministry of Transportation decided to build a temporary northern bypass until the case was settled.
-The bypass includes two signaled intersections and a shared section with a city street, causing severe traffic jams on the expressway.
+The bypass includes two signalled intersections and a shared section with a city street, causing severe traffic jams on the expressway.